matthiasprobst/h5RDMtoolbox/docs/userguide/wrapper/index.rst

 While processing data, auxiliary data is required to understand the context of the data.
 This includes information about the data itself (e.g. units, data type, etc.) as well as information about the data generation (e.g. instrument settings, etc.).
 This information is often stored in separate files, however, for HDF5 files it is stored in attributes right next to the data.
-This is a powerful feature of HDF5 files but the metadata is lost if data is extracted by standard packages such as `h5py`.
+This is a powerful feature of HDF5 files, but the metadata is lost if data is extracted by standard packages such as `h5py`.

 One of the o features of the toolbox is to provide the user with both, the data and the metadata, by returning